jkelin/TribesRevengeance/tutorials/performancetweaks/pingoptimization.md

-By typing "netspeed 30000", you will set your Max connection speed to 30kB/s.
+By typing `netspeed 30000`, you will set your Max connection speed to 30kB/s.
 Faster internet connections will be able to utilise that new bandwidth and improve your ping as a result.
 It is, however, important that u do **NOT** set the netspeed too high.
 A too high value might cause lags and warps or even a ping increase instead of a decrease!